-The School's Senior Leadership Team (LT), which is chaired by the Head, currently consists of the Deputy Head (Academic), Deputy Head (Pastoral), the Bursar, the Head of Marketing and Admissions and the Director of HR.
-The Team works closely together and meets regularly to consider issues including future school strategy, the monitoring of pupil and staff performance, policy development and educational development as well as wider school initiatives.
+The School's Leadership Team (LT), which is chaired by the Headmistress, currently consists of the the Bursar, Senior Deputy Head (Pastoral), Deputy Head (Academic), and the Director of HR.
+The Team works closely together and meets regularly with the Extended Leadership Group to consider issues including future school strategy, the monitoring of pupil and staff performance, policy development and educational development, as well as wider school initiatives.